 Upsert documents

-Search documents — simple phrase (type: text)
+Search documents — token match (type: text)

-Search documents — simple phrase (type: text)
+Search documents — token match (type: text)

 Search documents — Lucene query string (type: query_string)